Active Listed Holdings

 Since the RECCO system enables much faster organized searching, skiers and snow-boarders who have been overcome by an avalanche have one more chance of being saved in time.
 The RECCO system is established at all skiing resorts of distinction in the world.

-Successful tests were conducted during 2018 of a new, helicopter-based search system, which in addition to avalanche rescues significantly widens the ability of RECCO to search for victims in the wilderness and at sea.
+Additional successful tests were performed during the recent years of a new helicopter-based search system, which in addition to avalanche rescues significantly broadens the area of use for RECCO to search for people lost in the wilderness and at sea.
 RECCO is therefore expected to grow in coming years when RECCO reflectors can be installed in other outdoor products and equipment.
+The company has presence in 28 countries.

 Aside from web-based application programs, Sigicom also offers support service and regularly scheduled calibration.

 Sigicom has an ambitious growth agenda based on product leadership and internationalization.
 Sigicom has invested heavily in development of a new instrument platform launched during 2017.
-Sigicom is in the midst of an intense phase of internationalization and during 2017 subsidiaries were established in Great Britain and USA and business relationships were established with a large number of customers all over Europé.
+Sigicom is in the midst of an intense phase of internationalization with subsidiaries in UK, France and US, as well as an increasing number of customers globally.

 Traction’s investments that are not categorized as active holdings are classified as financial investments, for instance in the form of equities, corporate bonds or CDs.
 The composition of different classes of assets is largely dependent on prevailing market conditions.